The Impact of Renewable Energy Communities in the Italian Day-Ahead Electricity Market: A Scenario Analysis: Conclusions and Policy Implications

-Finally, our findings provide timely inputs for energy and environmental policy-making.
-The diffusion of RECs could foster energy independence and price stability, particularly in current times of geopolitical uncertainty and high energy costs, as highlighted during the 2022 energy crisis.
-However, their legacy will depend on complementary measures: faster permitting procedures, harmonized governance frameworks, stronger support for storage and demand-side flexibility, and access to financing resources.
-Italian government extended a deadline that grants €2.2 billion in subsidies for new installations within RECs to six additional months, with a possible extension \citep{camera_dl45_2025}.
-This optimistic signal suggests that actual REC deployment in Italy by December 2027 will not only match our "Half-Way" scenario but also make the 5 GW "Policy scenario" more attainable.
+Finally, our findings provide the timely inputs for energy and environmental policy-making.
+The diffusion of RECs could foster systemic efficiency, energy justice and independence, particularly in current times of geopolitical uncertainty and high energy costs, as highlighted during the 2022 energy crisis.
+The policy innovation encouraging institutional members to participate in energy communities -- previously considered solely as groups of private citizens -- can improve day-ahead market efficiency as well as generate additional benefits for private citizens and other market stakeholders.
+Nevertheless, REC's legacy will depend on complementary measures: efficient policy and regulation, harmonized governance frameworks, stronger support for storage and demand-side flexibility, and access to diverse financing resources.